Baarrbb/inception/README.md

 ### From docker-compose `networks` :

 	networks:
-	  default:
+	  inception:
 		driver: bridge

 #### `networks` :

 Allow us to define custom networks for our Docker services.
 Docker Compose will use these networks to control how containers communicate with each other.

-`default` : in Docker Compose 'default' is the name of the network created by default, so all the services will be connected to this network.
+`inception` : the name of our network.

 `driver: bridge` : specifies that the network driver used is `bridge`.

 `bridge` : Docker sets up a private internal network on the host system.
 Containers connected to this network can communicate with each other using their container names as hostnames, but they are isolated from other networks and from external network unless we explicitly expose or publish ports.

+### From docker-compose `services` :

+	services:

+	  mariadb:
+		networks:
+		  - inception

+	  wordpress:
+		networks:
+		  - inception

+	  nginx:
+		networks:
+		  - inception

+Explicitly connect our services to our network `inception`.

 ### Documentation